MicrosoftDocs/bot-docs.pt-br/articles/file-format/bot-builder-lg-file-format.md

 ## <a name="options"></a>Opções

-O desenvolvedor pode definir opções do analisador para personalizar ainda mais a forma como a entrada é avaliada.
+Os desenvolvedores podem definir opções de analisador para personalizar ainda mais a forma como a entrada é avaliada.
 Use a notação `> !#` para definir as opções do analisador.

 > [!IMPORTANT]
 >